dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 5. Click **ADD LAYER**.

+Click on the map regions or facilities to see the aggregation result for that organisation unit.

 ### Listing of data values

 Earth Engine layers have a **data table** option that can be toggled on or